 Nature watch in Wateryard

-Wateryard Nature Watch board in early Autumn 2020.
+Wateryard Nature Watch board in Summer 2021.

 Wateryard is located at the bottom of Water Lane and has open fields on the opposite side of the road.
 The Bidwell stream becomes the Chelveston Brook, running beside the lane before turning and heading down to the River Nene.
 The rural setting, availability of food, water and shelter combine to make the area attractive to passing wildlife.